 SABRA AYRES

 In addition to reporting and writing, Sabra has extensive experience in journalism teaching and training.
 She has taught journalism at the American University of Afghanistan in Kabul and was a visiting professor at the India Institute of Journalism and New Media in Bangalore.
-She is currently the Senior Manager of Digital Content for Creative Associates International, where she is working to develop strategic content for education and economic development projects funded by the U.S. Agency for International Development.

 Sabra was a U.S. Peace Corps Volunteer in Ukraine from 1995-97.